magento/merchdocs/src/customers/name-address-options.md

    ![]({% link images/images/storefront-customer-account-gender.png %}){: .zoom}
    _[Gender Options in Customer Sign Up Form]({% link configuration/customers/customer-configuration.md %})_

-1. Set the following fields to either `Optional` or `Required`, according to your preference.
+1. To include the following fields in customer forms, set the value of each to `Optional` or `Required`, as needed.

    - **Show Telephone**
    - **Show Company**